DeadSix27/python_cross_compile_script/README.md

 - x264 & x265 (10bit)

 #### See [->VERSIONS.md<-](VERSIONS.md) for a full list of dependencies, products and their respective versions

-GCC Version is 6.3.0 and has mutex support.

 ---